chrisanag1985/Zeek-Passive-Hostname-Detection/README.md

 It sees the dhcp requests/replies and extracts the hostname,mac address and ip.
 Then it loads it to a Zeek table and also to a sqlite db for persistancy.

+## What will not do

+It will not find hostnames of the machines with static ips.

 ## Installation

 Firstly you have to create an sqlite database.